AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ExternalDataReference/GetLanguages.md

 ExternalDataReference.GetLanguages Method
 =========================================
-AutomationML 2.1 APIGets the languages, defined for the document element.
+Gets the languages, defined for the document element.
 If the given internal element is not a document element, the collection is empty.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)